Abraham0121/Python-Projects/README.md

 # Python-Projects
-This will be the main place where I store my python projects.
+This will be a place where I store prokects.
+I'll also post some of them here: https://day73100days.abrahammekonne1.repl.co